PhilipZubel/IndividualProject/timelog.md

 * *1.5 hours* - meeting with Iain regarding current taskgraph generation and search as well as future outline of the project

 ### 27 Oct 2022
-* *3 hours* - redo environment setup with greater storage, figured out how to use Jira and completed the first issue
+* *3 hours* - redone environment setup with greater storage, figured out how to use Jira and completed the first issue
+* *1.5 hours* - read Ch 1 and 2 of Search Engines Information Retrieval in Practice